 The General Rules Keto Fruits and Vegetables

-Always keep in mind that whatever you eat must be low in carbs and high in fat, so these keto-friendly fruits and vegetables can provide a great addition to a keto eating plan.
-If you still need to get things moving, you might want to consider a best fiber supplement for keto, too.
+Always keep in mind that when you’re on a keto eating plan, you’ve got to minimize your net carbs, so these keto-friendly fruits and vegetables can provide a great addition to a keto eating plan.
+If you still need to get things moving, you might want to consider a fiber supplement for keto, too.

-Which of the above-mentioned low carb keto fruits and vegetables are you planning to add to your meal?
+Which low-carb keto fruits and vegetables are you planning to add to your meal?
 Let us know in the comments or on your favorite family app!